 11 Peck Hill Rd., Johnston, 401-942-9741, salisburyfarm.com.

-Hours: Daily, 8 a.m.−5 p.m., but check Salisbury Farm’s Facebook page for updates on availability before you go.
+Hours: Open daily, 10 a.m.−5 p.m., but check Salisbury Farm’s Facebook page for updates on availability before you go.

-Hours: Pick-your-own begins at 9 a.m., until the fields are picked over.
+Hours: Pick-your-own is daily from 9 a.m-4 p.m., but you can also buy picked berries in the farm stand during store hours.
 The farm stand is open for produce pickup Mon.−Sun., 9 a.m.−6 p.m.

 895 Middle Rd., Portsmouth, 401-683-1254, facebook.com/QuonsetViewFarm

-Strawberry-picking season at Quonset View Farm will officially begin on Thursday, June 13, and they will be open daily from 8 a.m. to 6:30 p.m.
-Check in on the Facebook page for updates on availability.
-This 140-acre farm was founded in 1915, and guests can pick ripe strawberries overlooking the shoreline of Aquidneck Island.
+Strawberry-picking season has just arrived at Quonset View Farm.
+This 140-acre farm was founded in 1915 and is a place where guests can pick ripe strawberries overlooking the shoreline of Aquidneck Island.
 The potato farm grows strawberries in the late-spring and early-summer and harvests spuds later in the season.
-Pre-picked berries are available by the quart for $6.
-Pick your strawberries from June to early July for $2.25 per pound.
-Pay with cash only and bring your own containers, as plastic bags will no longer be provided.
+The farm’s vibrant berries are also available for purchase at Clements Farm in Portsmouth.